sbp-archive/cloudstack-git-tree-manipulation/README.md

-# cloudstack-git-tree-manipulation
+# CloudStack Git Tree Manipulation
-Examples of git tree manipulation for different development and release scenarios (see [Wiki](https://github.com/schubergphilis/cloudstack-git-tree-manipulation/wiki))
+Examples of git tree manipulation for different development and release scenarios

+## Scenarios

+For the scenarios and detailed explanations, please see our [Wiki](https://github.com/schubergphilis/cloudstack-git-tree-manipulation/wiki)

 ## Using the merge scripts